jpdean/mixed_domain_demos/README.md

 # Mixed domain demos
 This repository contains examples of how mixed-domain problems can be solved in FEniCSx.

-NOTE: Mixed-domain functionality in FEniCSx is under active development and is **not** ready for production use.

-# Running the demos
-The demos in this repository currently require FEniCSx main to run.
-After the 0.10.0 release of DOLFINx, I will update and tidy the demos and start tagging with release numbers.
+The repository has tags for DOLFINx release versions.

+NOTE: Mixed-domain functionality in FEniCSx relatively new.
+The API may lack polish and change frequently.
+Some of the demos may be a work in progress.